cameroncooke/SwiftParameterizedTesting/README.md

 No, this is where the magic happens, `ParameterizedTesting` will dynamically create individual run-time tests for each combination of values so that you know exactly which tests have passed or failed.
 When you run the test suite, tests will appear in the Xcode test navigator for each combination of values.

-## Are there specific use cases in mind?
+## What use cases would suite parameterized testing?

 Yes, this kind of test automation is especially helpful when snapshot testing where you want to ensure you have a snapshot representation for each configuration of a view where there are many permutations, but this can also be used for logic testing.